jy0529/vue2miniprogram/README.md

 # vue2miniprogram

-a simple wechat miniprogram convertor by vue
+A simple wechat miniprogram convertor by vue.

+This project is for learn custom vue compiler and runtime, do not use for production.

+inspired by mpvue、taro、remax.